Antrim Artillery

 The Antrim Artillery was a part-time reserve unit of Britain's Royal Artillery based in County Antrim, Northern Ireland, from 1853 to 1919.
 It numbered 1st on the order of precedence of the Militia Artillery.
 Volunteers from the unit served in the Second Boer War.
 During World War I it defended Belfast Lough and trained gunners for service overseas.
 Subsequent units continued the Antrim Artillery traditions.

 Background

-The long-standing national Militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a period of international tension.
+The long-standing national Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the Militia Ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, Militia units could be embodied by Royal Proclamation for full-time service in three circumstances: